Healthy Pumpkin Chocolate Chip Oatmeal Cookies

 These simple cookies with reduced sugar and no butter/oil are ready in only 25 minutes!

-They are left soft from the pumpkin purree and egg; there was really no need for any added fat or calories.
-I kept them even healthier by loading them with oats and whole wheat flour.
-The cookies are pretty hearty – I ate some for breakfast.
+You are going to love these!
+Today’s cookies have absolutely no butter or oil in them.
+Zip.
+Zero.
+Zilch.
+They are left soft from the pumpkin puree and egg; there was really no need for any added fat or calories.
+I kept them even more wholesome by loading them with oats and whole wheat flour.
+The cookies are pretty hearty and completely acceptable for breakfast if you ask me!

 What I loved the most about them is that I really didn’t use much sugar at all in the dough.
-Only 1/2 cup!
-Feel free to add more or reduce the amount as you please, but I found 1/2 cup of sugar was perfect for the healthy cookie I was shooting for.
+Feel free to add more or reduce the amount as you please, but I found 1/2 cup of sugar was perfect for these.
+Update: try them with coconut sugar!

 The cookies pack a huge pumpkin flavor punch.
 Pleasantly spiced with cinnamon, nutmeg, and cloves, they are the epitome of fall.